21 Mar 2022 Media Article CE Ref J3426.234

 14 Feb 2015 Other Presentation CE Ref J2833.75

-This note comments on an erroneous view put forward by the Mayors of South East Queensland - a view that if followed, would cramp Queensland's progress, including the process of Brisbane continuing to close up on Sydney and Melbourne as a competitor metropolitan service centre.
+This note comments on an erroneous view put forward by the Mayors of SE-QLD - a view that if followed, would cramp Queensland's progress, including the process of Brisbane continuing to close up on Sydney and Melbourne as a competitor metropolitan service centre.

 The real direct economic reason is that Queensland has massively increased earnings from the rest of the world outside of Queensland.